amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 # }
 ```

-That method allows you to transition out of state,
+That method allows you to transition out of state using it's return value.
-and we don't want to do that.
-For that reason we will always return `Trans::None`,
+Here, we do not want to change any state, so we return `Trans::None`.
-which tells it to not transition.

 Now we have to move paddle creation to that method, and add some delay to it.
 Our `update` runs every frame,
 so in order to do something only once after given time, we have to use our local state.